IgnazioSotgiu/trivia-quiz/README.md

     * Microsoft Word for User Stories Sheet
 * [Balsamiq](https://balsamiq.com/) for wireframes
 * [EmailJs](https://www.emailjs.com/)
-    * emailJs was used to link the contact form and the register for newsletter form to a email address.
-The registration form also sends an automatic message to the user email.
+    * EmailJs was used to link the contact form and the register for newsletter form to an email address.
+The registration form also sends an automatic message to the user's email.
 * [Open Trivia database](https://opentdb.com/api_config.php)
     * Open Trivia Database is a free JSON API used for import questions and answers
 * [SweetAlert](https://sweetalert.js.org/)